trek2710/xc-ce-training/README.md

 1. Fork this repo to your githib account

-2. Clone the repo to your local machine
+2. In VScode, open your working folder and `git clone <git url>` the repo to your local machine

 3. You need to configure API access to your Azure account:
     - within the Azure `Mircosoft Entra ID`, navigate to `Manage` >> `App Registration` and create a new 'App'.